With Nothing Left To Sell, RadioShack Is Selling Itself To People

 RadioShack only has itself to blame.
 In the internet age, stores are no longer a place to buy products, but a place to get a product quickly or a place to talk to actual people.
 They should had jumped onto the maker movement and RadioShack could had been a Maker Space headquarters.
 However they just sold phone and phone supplies which you can get anywhere.

-How to succeed in retail (Score:2)
+How to succeed in retail (Score:3)

 RadioShack only has itself to blame.
 In the internet age, stores are no longer a place to buy products, but a place to get a product quickly or a place to talk to actual people